English Bridge Union

 The English Bridge Union or EBU is a player-funded organisation that promotes and organises the card game of duplicate bridge in England.
 It is based at offices in Aylesbury.
 The EBU is a member of the European Bridge League and thus affiliated with the World Bridge Federation, which promulgates the laws of the game.

 The EBU is owned by 39 county associations whose shareholdings are determined by the numbers of EBU member residents.
-The county associations elect annually a board of eight directors, including a chairman and vice-chairman, and meet with the board once a year to assist in determining policy.
-The shareholders also elect an honorary treasurer and three standing committees which are accountable to the EBU board; each committee has seven elected members.
-The current chairman is Ian Payn.
+The county associations elect annually a board of eight directors, including a chair and vice-chair, and meet with the board once a year to assist in determining policy.
+The shareholders also elect an honorary treasurer and two standing committees which are accountable to the EBU board; each committee has seven elected members.
+The current (October 2023) chair is Adrian Darnell.

 The EBU works alongside the charity English Bridge Education and Development (EBED), particularly on issues to relating to teaching bridge, and events for junior players.